postcss/postcss-plugin-boilerplate/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="http://postcss.github.io/postcss/logo-leftp.png">

-This is the boilerplate repository used to create new PostCSS plugins in a few steps.
+Сreate new PostCSS plugins in a few steps:

 1. Clone this repository: